Elyse Watkins, DHSc, PA-C, DFAAPA, NCMP

 Conclusion: Intensive aphasia therapy can have a positive effect on post-stroke recovery.
 Intensive therapy is an approach that can enhance the return or effective speech and improve stroke patients’ quality of life.

 Cashin L. Intensive Therapy for Chronic Aphasia Following Stroke.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.